microcks/microcks.io/content/documentation/explanations/mcp-endpoints.md

 The different operations of an API mock baked by an OpenAPI specification are automatically published as [MCP tools](https://modelcontextprotocol.io/specification/2025-03-26/server/tools).

 Microcks reuses elements from the schemas found in the OpenAPI spec to translate them into descriptive MCP input schemas so that the agent calling the tool is aware of expected input arguments.
-As MCP is based on the JSON-RPC, we don't have all the REST possibilities that accept operation arguments in `body`, `path`, `query` and `headers`.
+As MCP is based on JSON-RPC, we don't have all the REST possibilities that accept operation arguments in `body`, `path`, `query` and `headers`.
 Consequently, Microcks wraps those elements into the `params.arguments` field of an incoming MCP request.

 Check this video below that demonstrates OpenAPI-to-MCP Server conversion in Microcks: